samzx1125/Tap-Titans-2-Progress-Bot/README.md

 -by Tune389

--edited by djo5296 (me)
+-edited by djo5296
+-re-edited by chrisreyn
+-tested by tommy8208

 ## Features
  - Auto leveling sword master (only at the start of each code run)
- - Autoprestige after randomized X minutes, given a range
+ - Autoprestige after randomized X minutes, given a 10 minute range, specify least mins required
  - Random Hits
  - Autostart any skill on full mana
  - Autostart boss fights with any skill